awsdocs/amazon-aurora-user-guide/doc_source/AuroraPostgreSQL.Updates.20180305.md

 1. Fixed a bug where an Aurora PostgreSQL DB cluster with Database Activity Streams enabled might report the beginning of a potential loss window for activity records, but does not report the restoration of connectivity\.

-## Version 2\.5, Compatible with PostgreSQL 10\.12<a name="AuroraPostgreSQL.Updates.20180305.25"></a>
+## Version 2\.5, compatible with PostgreSQL 10\.12<a name="AuroraPostgreSQL.Updates.20180305.25"></a>

 This version of Aurora PostgreSQL is compatible with PostgreSQL 10\.12\.
-For more information about the improvements in release 10\.12, see [ PostgreSQL Release 10\.12](https://www.postgresql.org/docs/10/release-10-12.html)\.
+For more information about the improvements in release 10\.12, see [ PostgreSQL release 10\.12](https://www.postgresql.org/docs/10/release-10-12.html)\.

 **Topics**
 + [Version 2\.5\.4](#AuroraPostgreSQL.Updates.20180305.254)